pauljickling/notes/terminal/basics.md

 `df -h --total` find out about total disk space useage

+`free -m` View available and used RAM (note this is available on Ubuntu, but not sure about other versions of Linux)

 `mount` show mounted filesystems

 `iostat` get statistics about disk read/writes